TheStrangeLab/Peris-Yague_Frank_Strange_2021/Results/stats_figures.md

   - [Fig. S2 Normalized Recall](#fig-s2-normalized-recall)
   - [Fig. S3 E-1, lag+1 correlation](#fig-s3-e-1-lag1-correlation)

-To preprocess the raw data and re-organize the data run:

-  - v1SOA\_preprocessing\_alldata
-  - v1SOA\_preprocessing\_CRP

-This will create output matrices that will be saved in the code folder and later called for the analyses.

-You must also download this toolbox:
-<http://memory.psych.upenn.edu/Behavioral_toolbox> Some of the analyses
-use functions from the toolbox, for which, the path in Matlab must be changed.

-The following scripts allow you to obtain the results.
-The raw results will be .csv files which are saved in Raw\_Results and will later be used in an R notebook to run the statistics and obtain the figures.

-  - v1RelativeRecall.m
-  - v1\_Score\_Recall.m (overall normalized recall)
-  - v1\_Score\_Recall\_SOA.m (calculates normalized recall by SOA, the SOA number needs to be changed manually at the beginning of the code)
-  - CRP\_lag\_analyses.m (to obtain the overall CRP i.e including all trials, to compare remembered v. forgotten oddball trials and to obtain the CRPs in transitions to and from the oddballs)

-Once the above scripts have all been run, to obtain the statistical results and the figures run the following R markdown in the ‘Results’ folder.

-  - stats\_figures.Rmd

 # Fig. 1C Relative Recall Position by SOA

 ![](stats_figures_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->